Antarpreet/agentic-workflow-mcp/Readme.md

    git clone https://github.com/Antarpreet/agentic-workflow-mcp.git
    ```

 2. Start an LLM server using the ollama CLI.
-For example, to start the `deepseek-r1:14b` model, run:
+For example, to start the `llama3.2:3b` model, run:

     ```bash
-    ollama run deepseek-r1:14b
+    ollama run llama3.2:3b
     ```

     This will start the LLM server on `http://localhost:11434` by default.

+    > If you are using tools in your workflow, please ensure the model you are using supports them: [Models supporting tools](https://ollama.com/search?c=tools)

 3. Install the required Python packages: